Janine Weber: International play

 Weber made her international debut with the Austrian national team at the 2008 IIHF Women's World Championship Division II, contributing an assist to Austria’s promotion to Division I.

 The following season, she made her international junior debut with the Austrian national under-18 team at the inaugural IIHF U18 Women's World Championship tournament: the 2008 U18 Women's World Championship.
 She served as team captain and led the team in scoring with 3 goals and 2 assists for 5 points in four games.
 At the 2013 IIHF Women's World Championship Division I Group A tournament, Weber led all skaters in scoring, notching 4 goals and 7 points.

 Personal life

 Weber earned her Matura at the Reithmann Gymnasium in her home city of Innsbruck in 2009.
-She completed undergraduate studies while living in Vienna during 2009 to 2013 and holds a Master of Eduation from Providence College in Providence, Rhode Island.
+She completed undergraduate studies while living in Vienna during 2009 to 2013 and holds a Master of Education from Providence College in Providence, Rhode Island.

 She and her husband, Bruce Messier, reside in Rhode Island.

-In 2022, she began working as development coach with the Warwick, Rhode Island-based junior ice hockey team HC Rhode Island of the Eastern Hockey League (EHL).
+In 2022, she began working as development coach with the Warwick, Rhode Island–based junior ice hockey team HC Rhode Island of the Eastern Hockey League (EHL).